JTuyuc7/ConcesionariaDesktopVersion/README.md

 ## UI
 The main file on the app, where all the logic, of the UI components live, buttons, labels, text field, icons, and the list of the components

+## Login
+The file contains the logic to validate email, password of the user before given access to it.

+## Register
+the file contains the logic and UI styles to create a new accunt, having some validations.
+* Email to be a valid one
+* Validate the email is not beeing used before
+* Password length of a minimun of 6 characters

+## New seed created.
+ When running the ```docker-compose up -d``` file at the first time this will create a new volume and it will iseert 2 users. one which is the super adming and a regular one, by default all the other users wil have a basic role.

 ## Want to run the project?